Ayatollah Khamenei appoints new military commanders

 Ayatollah Khamenei thanked great efforts by Major General Abdolrahim Mousavi who previously held the post.

-In another decree, the Leader named Mousavi, who was promoted from the rank of brigadier general, as the new commander of Iran's Army given his commitment, competency and experience.
+In another decree, the Leader named Mousavi, who was promoted from the rank of brigadier general to major general, as the new commander of Iran's Army given his commitment, competency and experience.

 Ayatollah Khamenei thanked Salehi, who previously held the post, for his loyal services to the Islamic Republic during his tenure.